q815101630/flaska/README.md

 # flaska
-A simple Flask web app
+A simple Flask web blog app based on the Flask model and MySQL